MHOQUE7/Crypto-Tracker/README.md

 First you will see a main menu
 When you run the program, you’ll see the following options:

-1.View top cryptocurrencies
+1. View top cryptocurrencies

-2.Search for a cryptocurrency
+2. Search for a cryptocurrency

-3.Save data to CSV
+3. Save data to CSV

-4.Visualize data
+4. Visualize data

-5.Exit
+5. Exit

 Visualizations